By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 When you constantly look for the negative, that’s what you will find.
 Avoid focusing on what’s wrong in your life.
 Look for opportunities to improve yourself and the life you’re living.
 Spend less time thinking about what’s wrong and more time focused on the actions you need to take to reach your goals.
 Overthinkers look for the negative and disregard the positive.

-Too much attention to other people’s opinion is harmful.
+Too much attention to other people’s opinions is harmful.

 Not knowing who you are creates confusion.